assist-iot/assist-iot-documentation/docs/source/horizontal_planes/smart/sd_wan_enabler.rst

 ***************
 Prerequisites
 ***************
-In this case, the enabler required some CNI plugins for K8s:

-* Calico.
-* Multus daemonset.
-* OVN daemonset.
-* OVN networks.
-* Cert manager to manage connection between networks.

-In addition, the enabler will require provisioning the *kubeconfig* files of the clusters to manage and  information about the involved certificates.
-All the clusters will needed to contain the wan-acceleration enabler to agregate correctly.
+Prerrequisites are available to install in shell bash script named "kubernetes.sh" available in "wan-acceleration" gitlab repository.

 ***************
 Installation
 ***************
-Prerrequisites are available to install in shell bash script named "kubernetes.sh".
-Rest of installation are done implemented by k8s manifests.
+The installation are done implemented by k8s manifests.
 In future releases, the installation will be by helm charts.

 Steps of installation are avaible in gitlab repository.